 The Alexandria National Museum is one of the newest museums that were ever constructed in the history of Alexandria.
 It was established by Egypt’s former president, Hosni Mubarak, in 2003.
 It is located on a street known as Tariq Al-Horreya Street.
 The building was formerly used as a house for the embassy of the United States.

-The museum holds a remarkable collection of artifacts.
+The museum holds a remarkable collection of artefacts.
 They reveal a lot about Egypt’s history, in general, and Alexandria’s history, in particular.

 The Royal Jewelry Museum